A 21st Century Curriculum - Widening Horizons!

 - Expressive arts and design

 In the morning, the children work either in a guided group task or independently for English and Mathematics.
 In the afternoons, the children participate in child-initiated activities.
-They use the environment throughout the year and undertake regular 'welly walks'.
-The school also has its own pond which the children explore, particularly in the Spring when there is lots of frogspawn.
+They use the environment throughout the year in continuous provision activities which includes outdoor learning.
 A smooth transition to Year 1 is achieved through a structured programme during the Summer Term.

 The Curriculum in Years 1 to 6